EDCD/EDDI/VoiceAttack.md

   * {DEC:EDDI mission completed missionid} The ID of the mission
   * {TXT:EDDI mission completed name} The name of the mission
   * {DEC:EDDI mission completed reward} The monetary reward for completing the mission

+### Mission failed
+Triggered when you fail a mission.
+To run a command when this event occurs you should create the command with the name ((EDDI mission failed))

+Variables set with this event are as follows:

+  * {DEC:EDDI mission failed missionid} The ID of the mission
+  * {TXT:EDDI mission failed name} The name of the mission

 ### Modification applied
 Triggered when you apply a modification to a module.